chbergmann/OpticsWorkbench/README.md

 The FreeCAD objects in parameter Base will act as mirrors
 * Select some FreeCAD objects, then create Optical Mirror
 Parameters:
-- `Transparency`: Percentage of light that passes through the semi transparent mirror
 - `ReflectionRate`: Percentage of light that is reflected at the surface
+- `Transparency`: Percentage of light that passes through the semi transparent mirror.
+This is applied after ReflectionRate has been substracted
 - `collectStatistics` see [Statistics](#Statistics)

 ### ![Optical Absorber](./icons/absorber.svg) Optical Absorber